Quantum gravity and inventory accumulation: Inventory trajectories: setup and theorem statement

 \subsection{Infinite stacks and random walks: main theorem}

 By analogy with Proposition \ref{p.finiteunmatched}, we define $X(-\infty,n)$ to be the ordered sequence of $X(k)$ for which $k \leq n$ but $\phi(k) > n$.
 Informally, we can write

 and interpret $X(-\infty,n)$ as the reduced form word corresponding to the product of all $X(k)$ with $k \leq n$.
 We view $X(-\infty, n)$ as a semi-infinite stack of $\C$ and $\H$ symbols, indexed by the negative integers; it has a unique top element but no bottom element.
-(The number of elements in $X(-\infty,n)$ is $\mu$ a.s.\ infinite for all $n$ by Proposition \ref{p.allmatched} --- if it were finite, then the length of the word $X(-\infty,n)$ would be a simple random walk indexed by $n$ and would have to a.s.\ reach zero at some point, and an order added at that time would have no match.)
+(The number of elements in $X(-\infty,n)$ is $\mu$ a.s.\ infinite for all $n$ by Proposition \ref{p.allmatched} --- if it were some finite value $k$, then with positive probability there would be a consecutive sequence of $k+1$ orders after time $n$, and at least one order would have no match.)

 We similarly write

 which we interpret to mean the ordered sequence of $X(k)$ for which $k \geq n$ but $\phi(k) < n$.
 It is natural to represent $X(n,\infty)$ as a sequence of $\{\ch,\h,\x \}$ values indexed by the positive integers.
 While the $X(-\infty,n)$ can be interpreted as a semi-infinite stack of burgers waiting to be consumed (as $n$ increases in time), the stack $X(n,\infty)$ can be interpreted as a semi-infinite queue of customers waiting to be served (as $n$ decreases in time).
 A useful equivalent definition is that $X(n,\infty)$ is the limit of the order stacks of $X(n,m)$ (which only increase in length as $m$ increases, with new orders being added on the right), as $m \to \infty$.
 Similarly, $X(-\infty,n)$ is the limit of the burger stacks of $X(m,n)$ (which only increase in length as $m$ decreases, with new burgers being added on the left) as $m \to -\infty$.